-Instead of rushing around trying to develop something while you are working on endless other tasks, take some time this summer to plan out what you will do when you have students in your class that are above and below grade level.
 When you have a plan in place, you are more likely to execute it with fidelity and you will be more confident in delivering the interventions.
 Today we are going to look at a few ways that we can remediate and enrich the students in our class based on our assessment results.
 Check out this resource to help with setting up tiered interventions in conjunction with PBIS strategies.

 Analyzing the Results

 Once you get your results from your beginning of the year assessments, take some time to dig into your findings.
-Are there certain areas of strength or weaknesses you see in your group as a whole?
+Are there certain areas of strength or challenges you see in your group as a whole?
 Take reading for example.
 Let’s say you give a benchmark reading assessment in the beginning of the school year.
-From this assessment you might find that most students in your class need support with comprehension, others require fluency support, while others still need help with phonemic awareness.
-As you walk down this skills, you will probably notice that that students with phonemic awareness gaps also struggle with fluency and their comprehension.
+From this assessment you might find that most students in your class need support with comprehension.
+Others require fluency support, while others still need help with phonemic awareness.
+As you locate weak areas in reading, you will probably notice that that students with phonemic awareness gaps also struggle with fluency and their comprehension.
 You then have potentially three areas that you need to help close their achievement gap through the year.
 This can seem overwhelming, but knowing this information can help you plan your interventions and enrichment program for the year.

 - Time- Most intervention sessions need to be around 30-45 minutes in length.
 This takes into account transition time, coaching around a certain strategy, and student practice.

-- Location- Will you have the students work in small groups, one on one, or outside of the classroom during this time.
-Students who struggle with distractions may need another location.
+- Location- Will you have the students work in small groups, one on one, or outside of the classroom?

 - One Size Does Not Fit All– As you look at your results, not all students will need the same support, build in interventions for various needs throughout the week.